 api/manifest.xml set services security-intelligence authentication tls-profile aamw-ssl

-Juniper Sky ATP uses SSL forward proxy as the client and server authentication.
+Juniper ATP Cloud uses SSL forward proxy as the client and server authentication.
 Instead of importing the signing certificate and its issuer’s certificates into the trusted-ca list of client browsers, SSL forward proxy now generates a certificate chain and sends this certificate chain to clients.
 Certificate chaining helps to eliminate the need to distribute the signing certificates of SSL forward proxy to the clients because clients can now implicitly trust the SSL forward proxy certificate.

 The following CLI commands load the local certificate into the PKID cache and load the certificate-chain into the CA certificate cache in PKID, respectively.

 user@root> request security pki local-certificate load filename ssl_proxy_ca.crt key sslserver.key certificate-id ssl-inspect-ca

 user@root> request security pki ca-certificate ca-profile-group load ca-group-name ca-group-name filename certificate-chain

 The following is an example of SSL forward proxy certificate chaining used by the op script.